eProsima/Fast-DDS/UPGRADING.md

 ## Public headers migrated to *fastdds*

-All the extensions of the headers in /include (public headers) have been changed to `.hpp`.
+All the extensions of the headers under `include`, which are the public headers that applications can include, have been changed to `.hpp`.
 Also, the `fixed_size_string.hpp` implementation has been migrated from Fast DDS package to Fast CDR.

 All the headers in `include/fastrtps` were migrated to `include/fastdds`.